- Mrs A Rudge (Head of Dance - maternity leave)

 The department consists of two dance studios, both practically equipped with a dance floor, mirrors and resources for theoretical study.

-Dance is taught within the Shells and Fourths curriculum.
+Dance is taught within the Shell Form and Fourth Form curriculum.

 In Shells, the classes are on a rotation as a discrete subject with Drama.
 During the academic year, pupils receive three lessons of dance a week and will study three units: Secret Agents, Digital Messaging and Dance Around the World.
 Each unit is designed to build dance skill, focusing upon: actions, space, relationships, dynamics, exploring stimuli and different styles of dance.